 Fresh-faced graduates receive the same advice from every podium speech they hear before going up to the stage to pick up a piece of paper they spent four years earning and haven’t started paying for: Do what you love, be happy, always wear sunscreen, and success is about building a network around you.
 What if your network isn't going to help you?
 QUIZ: What Kind Of Networker Are You?
 So, you go about building a network of friends, colleagues, old professors, or high school teachers.
 And of course, you gravitate towards like-minded folk.
 People in your industry or who have helped you understand that what you’re doing is what you want to do for the rest of your life.
 People who will remind you the degree that probably put you in debt for the at least the next fifteen years wasn’t a waste of time.
 But then you hit a moment, three years down the line, or five, or maybe twenty.
 And you realize you aren’t happy.
 This isn’t what you wanted, and it took trying the career that you’re in for as long as you did for you to realize it.
 And sometimes that happens.
 It’s in our nature to change.
 Sometimes that change is big, and the job we want and the job we’re in are two completely different things.
 And at that point, you need to scrap the majority of that network you spent years building to pursue something new and fresh.
 You need to build a new set of like-minded people in the career you want to go into.
 It may feel like you’re 23 and awkward all over again, but if this new career is what you want to do, the process is worth it.

 In a recent article I was reading, the author explains the concept of the Permission Paradox.
 In plain terms, it is the contradiction of not being able to get a job without having experience, but also being unable to get the experience needed to land the job.
-RELATED: Need some job interview advice?
-Watch these tutorials!
-This isn’t just relevant to those entering the workforce for the first time, but also to those looking to climb the corporate ladder or changing careers.
+This isn't just relevant to those entering the workforce for the first time, but also to those looking to climb the corporate ladder or changing careers.
 Because of this ironic statement there needs to be some exceptions to the rule that will allow you to land the valuable interviews you need in order to get your dream job.
 One of the keys to overcoming the Permission Paradox is understanding that when you apply for any job you will be evaluated along two different lines: your potential to add value in the future and your track record in the areas most specific to the job.

 If work was beer, would your draft be bubbling and full of fizz or stale and bitter?
 Related: 5 Dynamic Ways To Reinvent Your Career Path Just because your career isn’t turning out the way you expected, it doesn’t mean you have to accept it.
 This article will explore ways in which you can transform your tedious day job into something that is full of purpose and drive.
 Here are nine ways to reinvent a stale career.